All frontends must implement the API defined in interface

 the simple file backend it furthermore implements

 A frozen cache does no lifetime check and has a list of all existing cache entries that is reconstituted during initialization.
 As a result, a frozen cache needs less file system look ups and calculation time if accessing cache entries.
 On the other hand, a frozen cache can not manipulate (remove, set) cache entries anymore.
 A frozen cache must flush the complete cache again to make cache entries writable again.
-Freezing caches is currently not used in TYPO3 CMS core.
+Freezing caches is currently not used in the TYPO3 Core.
 It can be an option for code logic that is able to calculate and set all possible cache entries during some initialization phase, to then freeze the cache and use those entries until the whole thing is flushed again.
 This can be useful especially if caching PHP code.

 In general, the backend was specifically optimized to cache PHP code, the